bbbradsmith/hatariB/README.md

     * Other keys map directly to a standard keyboard, but Game Focus mode (Scroll-Lock) may be neeed to access keys normally assigned to RetroArch hotkeys.
   * All gamepad assignments can be configured in the core options.
 Buttons can be assigned to press keys, or perform other actions besides the default.
 * File formats:
-  * Floppy disk: ST, MSA, DIM, STX
+  * Floppy disk: ST, MSA, DIM, STX (can be inside ZIP or GZ)
-  * Muli-disk: M3U, M3U8, ZIP
+  * Muli-disk: M3U, M3U8
   * TOS ROM: TOS, IMG, ROM, BIN
   * Cartridge: IMG, ROM, BIN, CART
   * Hard disk: (no standard file extensions)